 #2 Cleaning checklist

-There are a few things you will want to have on hand before you begin the deep-cleaning process.
+There are a few things you’ll want to have on hand before you begin the deep-cleaning process.
 These may vary slightly based on what the instruction manual recommends for your specific model.
 You may also not need every cleaning product listed, as we will be going over specific mixtures to use for stains and/or mold spots.

 What you’ll need: